 Our friendly team is on hand to support you 24/7/365.
 We’ll ensure you stay connected and we’ll answer your questions promptly.

 Consult our Network Status page or Cascade Portal for live information.
 Ask a quick question via whatsapp.
 Contact our helpful support team on the phone or log a request online.
 Then there’s the knowledge base – a wealth of information available on our website.

 We monitor systems proactively which reduces the risk of issues arising.
 In the unlikely event of a major system failure, we’ll get an engineer out to the site within six hours.

 We provide an enhanced service level agreement (SLA) on our fibre ethernet leased lines.
 That ensures a constant service, 99.9% uptime.
-We have ADSL back-up to provide a secondary circuit service if the primary circuit fails.
+We provide 4G, ADSL, FTTC and Full Fibre broadband back-up services to provide a secondary circuit service if the primary circuit fails.
 Plus, we guarantee fast fix times.

 A leased line needs to be installed in your premises.
 The timescale is dependent on various factors, such as whether there’s already a fibre connection at the building.

 90% of our circuits are delivered within 35 working days.
 Keep that lead time in mind when planning the project.
 Be aware that some installations will take 75 days or more, others can be as little as 15 days.